alpendergrass/RTM_transform/README.md

 AI assistance
 -------------
-Parts of this repository were produced with the assistance of an AI coding assistant (GitHub Copilot), which helped generate code snippets, tests, and documentation.
-All generated content was reviewed and edited by the repository maintainer before being committed.
+This application was written by an AI coding assistant (GitHub Copilot).
+The repository owner provided guidance, reviewed the generated code, and made edits before committing.